Green Cheek Conure

 Training Milestones for Green-Cheek Conure

-Successful training for Green-Cheek Conure respects this species's beginner-intermediate trainability profile and natural friendly tendencies.
+The Green-Cheek Conure rewards patient, breed-appropriate training over generic obedience protocols, which typically shows as beginner-intermediate trainability and friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your Green-Cheek Conure's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Green-Cheek Conure's straightforward trainability means most owners can handle basic training independently with good resources.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources